 IPS Social Lab

-The Social Lab is an independent centre for social indicators research at IPS.
+The Social Lab is a centre for social indicators research at IPS.
 It was established in November 2013.
 The centre conducts research on social perceptions, attitudes and behaviours in Singapore using the most robust standards in survey methodology and statistical analyses.
 Researchers also collect and analyse panel data to complement cross-sectional and time-series data.

 The changing social landscape of Singapore means we need reliable data and high-quality analysis to track and evaluate shifts in demographic trends and adaptive processes.
 Insights gained through objective social science research can enhance our understanding of social attitudes and resilience, and knowledge of emerging socio-economic challenges confronting Singapore.
 As the sense-making arm of IPS, Social Lab seeks to work closely with researchers from government and academia to support informed decision-making and policy formulation for a new multicultural setting.
 Its long-term aim is to be a national resource centre for longitudinal data.